A Banquet

 A Banquet is a 2021 British horror film directed by Ruth Paxton and written by Justin Bull.
 The film stars Sienna Guillory as widowed mother Holly, whose husband, the father of her daughters Betsey (Jessica Alexander) and Isabelle (Ruby Stokes), died by suicide.
-One night, Betsey has what she believes to be a supernatural experience, that results in her refusing to eat.
+One night, Betsey has what she believes to be a supernatural experience, which results in her refusing to eat.

-A Banquet premiered at the 2021 Toronto International Film Festival.
-It was released in select theaters and on digital platforms on 18 February 2022.
+A Banquet premiered at the 2021 Toronto International Film Festival (TIFF).
+It was released in selected cinemas and on digital platforms on 18 February 2022.

 Plot

-A woman, Holly, is taking care of her very sick husband.
+Holly is taking care of her very ill husband.
 He drinks poison to kill himself.
 Her daughter, Betsey, is preparing to apply to go to university, but is unsure of what to focus her studies on.
-A teacher asks her to make a list of what she thinks is most important.
+A teacher asks her to make a list of what she thinks is most important to her.
 Later, she goes to a party and wanders off into the woods.
-After she returns, she refuses to eat, but claims to have had visions of a dark future, but one in which also she is special and her mother is a star.
+After she returns, she refuses to eat and claims to have had visions of a dark future, but one in which also she is special and her mother is a star.
 Although she does not seem to lose weight, her mother, distraught, takes her to doctors and specialists and empties out her bank account trying to find someone who can help.

-Holly's mother visits and tells her of the Japanese legend of the Futakuchi-onna and suggests that is what Betsey is: a monster who is feeding off of Holly's family.
+Holly's mother visits and tells her of the Japanese legend of the futakuchi-onna ("two-mouthed woman") and suggests that is what Betsey is: a monster who is feeding off Holly's family.
 She offers to take Holly's younger daughter, Izzy, if she wants to escape what is happening, which she does.
 Betsey tells her mother that something is coming, and no matter what happens she should love and support her through it.
 They pass a terrible night together, and in the morning Betsey tells her mother that her love made everything possible.
 She dies.
 Holly, distraught, wanders out into the street.
 Stricken by grief, she collapses, but then appears to glow with a strange light.